National Instant Criminal Background Check System (NICS) Operations 2013

 In order to operate as designed, the NICS is dependent on the availability of the NCIC and the III.
 The unavailability of either of these systems during the background check process can impact the performance of the NICS even though the NICS is fully operational.
 The NICS Section, with the ongoing assistance and technical support of the CJIS Division’s Information Technology Management Section, works 24/7 to maximize the availability of the NICS in addition to the NCIC and the III.

-For 5 of the 12 months in 2013, the NICS reported a 100 percent level of system availability.
-Factoring in the remaining 7 months of NICS service, the average system availability for the NICS in 2013 continued to be 99.89 percent (see chart below).
+For five of the 12 months in 2013, the NICS reported a 100 percent level of system availability.
+Factoring in the remaining seven months of NICS service, the average system availability for the NICS in 2013 continued to be 99.89 percent (see chart below).

 The rate of calls immediately proceeded at the NICS Contracted Call Centers plus the rate of transaction determinations (proceed or deny) provided by the NICS Section’s employees while the FFL is still on the telephone comprise the IDR.
 The U.S. Attorney General requires the NICS Section to maintain a 90 percent or better rate of immediate determinations.
 The IDR in 2013 averaged 91.82 percent.